 UMBC and COEIT provide several opportunities for undergraduate students to participate in research activities.

-- Engaging in an immersive summer research program in smart computing/communications and big data with promising undergraduate students across the country
+- Engaging in an immersive summer research program with promising undergraduate students across the country

 - Sharing your research at the annual Undergraduate Research and Creative Achievement Day (URCAD)